 Holiday Pay Due - The Holiday Pay amount, less any Holidays Paid Out, that would be owed to the employee if their employment finishes.

 Current Leave Due - Annual leave due less any annual leave taken since the last anniversary.
 This is the leave balance that will be paid out in a final pay, along with Holiday Pay Due.

-Estimated Leave in Advance - Found through the blue info icon on Holidays Due, this balance is an estimate of how much leave in advance the employee could take for the current entitlement year.
+Estimated Leave in Advance - Found by clicking the button on Holidays Due, this balance is an estimate of how much leave in advance the employee could take for the current entitlement year.